 Initial results from Ukraine’s parliamentary elections have thrown down a challenge to the European Union, according to Russia expert and QMUL Research Fellow Dr Eleanor Bindman.

-After an incredibly traumatic year, Ukrainian voters went to the polls on Saturday 26 October to elect a new parliament.
+incredibly traumatic year, Ukrainian voters went to the polls on Saturday 26 October to elect a new parliament.
 Partial exit polls indicate that President Petro Poroshenko’s Poroshenko Bloc and acting Prime Minister Arseniy Yatsenyiuk’s People’s Front party each attracted just over 20 per cent of the vote.

 The results are another milestone in the difficult journey towards peace and stability.